 Any new learning strategy customised for the hybrid workforce can be effectively supported by video storytelling.
 The value of employee-generated video lies in reinforcing learning and communication in the hybrid workplace.
 By allowing employees to reflect on their experiences and share stories in a format others can learn from, employees feel connected, they develop vital interpersonal and cognitive skills and their focus and performance are improved.

 Ready to try out some of your elearning video program ideas for yourself?
-See what StoryTagger can do for you with a free trial.
+See what StoryTagger can do for you with a free demo.

 To help you increase your video elearning knowledge, check out some of our other top related content:

 - How to use video to recruit and retain talent in your early careers programmes

 - User generated video: How student storytelling will become your most valuable marketing too